-- (b) Maintenance, materials and repairs increased primarily due to timing of materials and repairs expenses. - (c) Aircraft rental expense increased primarily due to new aircraft deliveries in 2013. - (d) Food service increased primarily as a result of increased passengers boarded and enhanced product offerings. - (e) Special charges decreased primarily as a result of severance related charges incurred in 2012. - (f) Other operating expenses increased primarily due to increases in outsourced services and volatility in foreign exchange rates.
+- (b) Regional payments to AMR Eagle expense decreased primarily due to new capacity purchase agreements under which the Company absorbs certain operating expenses of the regional airlines. - (c) Maintenance, materials and repairs increased primarily due to timing of materials and repairs expenses. - (d) Aircraft rental expense increased primarily due to new aircraft deliveries in 2013. - (e) Food service increased primarily as a result of increased passengers boarded and enhanced product offerings. - (f) Special charges decreased primarily as a result of severance related charges incurred in 2012. - (g) Other operating expenses increased primarily due to increases in outsourced services and volatility in foreign exchange rates.